 All ETNO members are represented in the General Assembly, which is the association’s highest decision-making body.
 Its decisions, reached by consensus, set the course for ETNO policy and administration.

-GA Vice-chair: Slobodanka Gievska, Chief Human Resources and Regulatory Officer, Makedonski Telekom
+GA Chair: Slobodanka Gievska, Chief Human Resources and Regulatory Officer, Makedonski Telekom